pixselve-school/SR-projet/docs/reports/cody-adam.md

 I implemented this same system to get the smoothness of the movement of the players and the camera even if the TPS is low.

 ![Demo](../assets/demo.gif)

+# Feedback

+Me and Mael, we both enjoyed working on this project, the main factor is we had a lot of freedom and room for creativity.
+I think this is the reason why we both spent a lot more time on this project than we initially planned, it's because we were having fun working on it.

+We could have spent even more time on it because this type of project is never really "finished".
+But we are happy with the result and we are happy to have worked on this project.